China is not called China

 Just as varied are the words used to refer to the language of the Chinese people.
 First of all there are several languages and many dialects spoken in China, there is no universal ‘Chinese’.
 The official and most widely used dialect of the Chinese language is that used in Beijing.
 Its historical association with the Imperial court has led to the term ‘Mandarin’ being used for the language, after the officials who spoke it.
 ‘Mandarin’ was a term used by the Portuguese for the officials, it is now believed to be derived from a Malay word for ‘counselor’ or ‘minister’ (reflecting early contacts in the spice trade) which in turn shares its root with that of ‘mantra’.

 In China the official name for the language is 普通话 pǔ tōng huà common speech.
-Reflecting the historical origin of the Han people it is also known as 汉语 hàn yǔ.
+Reflecting the historical origin of the language of the Han people it is also known as 汉语 hàn yǔ.
 Other names include the name for China, so you will also hear 中文 zhōng wén where wen refers to the common written script rather than the spoken tongue and 中国话 zhōng guó huà.